John Gow (skier)

 On April 15, 1969, in his early twenties, Gow survived the crash of a Cessna aircraft in the backcountry near what is now Kicking Horse Resort.
 The crash claimed the life of the pilot, but Gow, severely injured, crawled for five days through the rugged British Columbia wilderness to reach safety.
 As a result of severe frostbite sustained during the ordeal, he underwent a double amputation, losing both feet.

 Determined to continue his passion for skiing, Gow taught himself to ski again using prosthetics.
-He later rose to become a prominent figure in the Canadian ski industry, serving as CEO of Sunshine Village at the age of 29, and managing Silver Star Mountain Resort for nearly two decades.
+He later rose to become a prominent figure in the Canadian ski industry, CEO of Sunshine Village at the age of 29, and managing Silver Star Mountain Resort for nearly two decades.

-John Gow died on October 8, 2024, at Canmore General Hospital at the age of 78.
+Gow died on October 8, 2024, at Canmore General Hospital at the age of 78.
 He spent his final years in Canmore, Alberta, accompanied by his dog.